istio/istio.io/content/docs/tutorial/add-istio.md

 In this module you enable Istio on a single microservice, _productpage_.
 The rest of the application will continue to operate as previously.
 Note that you can enable Istio gradually, microservice by microservice.
 Also note that Istio is enabled transparently to the microservices, you do not change the microservices code.
-And also note that you enable Istio without disrupting our application, it continues to run and serve user requests.
+And also note that you enable Istio without disrupting your application, it continues to run and serve user requests.

 1. Disable mututal TLS authentication in your namespace (will be explained later):